chinamike65/hugo-tuolesi/content/docs/SanShiDao.md

-you should first practise the yoga with signs and then the yoga without signs, so that you can attain the various siddhis mentioned in tantra; If you study the tantric methods of the Supreme Yoga (Atiyoga), you should first learn the "Generation Stage", then the "Completion Stage".
+you should first practise the yoga with signs and then the yoga without signs, so that you can attain the various siddhis mentioned in tantra; If you study the tantric methods of the Supreme Yoga (Atiyoga), you should first learn the "Generation Stage", then the "Perfection Stage".
 After cultivating the "Completion Stage", one finally attains the supreme Buddhahood.